Duclair

 Duclair ([dyklɛʁ]) is a commune in the Seine-Maritime department in the Normandy region in northern France.
-A breed of duck is named after the town; the canard Duclair is black with a white bib.
+The Duclair duck is named after the town, of which pressed duck (canard à la presse) is invented.

 Geography

-A farming and light industrial town situated some 11 mi west of the centre of Rouen at the junction of the D43, D5 and the D982 roads.
+Duclair is a farming and light industrial town situated some 11 mi west of the centre of Rouen at the junction of the D43, D5 and the D982 roads.
 The river Austreberthe joins the Seine at Duclair.
 There is a ferry to Berville-sur-Seine on the south bank of the Seine.